ibm-cloud-docs/security-hub/best-practices.md

 ```
 {: codeblock}

-For the full list of inputs, outputs, and usage examples, see the [`terraform-ibm-iam-access-group` module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group){: external} on GitHub.
+For the full list of inputs, outputs, and usage examples, see the [`terraform-ibm-iam-access-group` module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group){: external} on GitHub or on the [Terraform Registry](https://registry.terraform.io/modules/terraform-ibm-modules/iam-access-group/ibm/latest){: external}.

 ## Tag your resources
 {: #bp-tags}